MedVisBonn/MedVisBonn.github.io/index.md

 | 01.09.2025 - 23.09.2025 | Final ranking of the results on unseen testing data. |

 ## Dataset Description
-The data cotains 155 Color video recordings of the operating microscope with a resolution of 960 x 540 pixels and a framerate of 30 FPS displaying small-incision cataract surgeries.
+The data contains 155 color video recordings of the operating microscope with a resolution of 960 x 540 pixels and a framerate of 30 FPS displaying small-incision cataract surgeries.
 Surgery durations range from 5:01 to 21:58 minutes, and the average video length is 13:05 minutes.

-**Ground truth**: The groundTruth is provided in two formats, tabluar and text files providing frame-by-frame phase annotations.
-In the the excle file, start and end-times of each observable phase in a video are defined.
+**Ground truth**: The ground truth is provided in two formats, tabular and text files providing frame-by-frame phase annotations.
+In the the Excel file, start and end times of each observable phase in a video are defined.

 ## SICS Phases
 The algorithm should target the prediction of surgical phases in the provided videos.
 For each frame in the